Ontario Veterinary College: Student life

 120 student veterinarians are admitted to the school each year after successfully passing the highly competitive application and interview processes.
-Student veterinarians can usually be found studying in the Lifetime Learning Center, having a coffee in the Pathobiology building, or playing hockey at the Gryphon Center.
+Student veterinarians can usually be found studying in the Lifetime Learning Centre, having a coffee in the Pathobiology building, or playing hockey at the Gryphon Centre.
 OVC students are encouraged to join a wide array of clubs and organizations, including Diagnostic Imaging, Parasitology, Surgery, 3D printing club, among others.
 In Phase One, student veterinarians are invited to a 'Blue Coat Ceremony', where they will be gifted their blue lab coats by the university and officially welcomed to the veterinary profession.
 This signifies the start of their journey to becoming a veterinarian.
 This event is only trumped by the coveted 'White Coat Ceremony' at the end of Phase Three.
 The white coat ceremony signifies a student's transition from class-based learning to clinical rotations.
 A beloved tradition at OVC is the naming of each class with a mascot and a colour.
 This mascot represents the class throughout the four phases, and is used regularly in conjunction with not only academics, but also intramural sports.
 Hockey plays a large part in these intramurals, with rivalries coming to a head in a college-wide "Challenge Cup" tournament, held each year in March.